Malagel/MangaPrintingTool/README.md

  I can't tell you what to do though, follow your heart.

 That would be it for the tool.
 It can take a while to process all the images, but you can see the progress of it.
 Finally it will give you a file called 'output.pdf' inside the 'output' folder.
+Each page of the PDF will contain 2 images from your book.
 Remember to check it like this:

 ![pages_order](images/pages_order.png "How to check the order of your pages")